 Weaving the Myth of Psyche

-For the first time in over a decade, five rare tapestries depicting the story of the mythological Psyche will be displayed in our galleries.
-Made of wool, silk, and gilded-silver, these designs were based on fifteenth-century engravings and were part of a series produced by an unknown manufactory in Paris around 1660.
-While exploring the allegory of Psyche as told in the second century Latin novel Metamorphoses, this installation addresses the history and use of tapestries through its narrative reinterpretation during the Renaissance and Baroque eras.
+Weaving the Myth of Psyche, on view at the Wadsworth Atheneum September 13, 2013 – February 16, 2014, featured five rare tapestries from the museum’s collection that illustrated the mythological story of Psyche.
+Made of wool, silk, and gilded-silver, the tapestries were based on fifteenth-century engravings, part of a series produced by an unknown manufactory in Paris in the 1660s.
+While exploring the allegory of Psyche as told in the second century Latin novel Metamorphoses, this installation addressed the history and use of tapestries through its narrative reinterpretation during the Renaissance and Baroque eras.

 Bowdoin College Museum of Art, Weaving the Myth of Psyche: Baroque Tapestries from the Wadsworth Atheneum, September 27, 2014 – March 8, 2015